EU Tyre Labels Explained (Updated)

-As of 1 November 2012, new tyre label regulations are in force to help promote safer, more economical and more environmentally friendly road transport in Europe.
-The new labels indicate tyre performance in three key areas: braking in wet conditions, exterior noise and rolling resistance.
+Since November 2012, tyre label regulations have been in force to help promote safer, more economical and more environmentally friendly road transport in Europe.
+The labels indicate tyre performance in three key areas: braking performance in wet conditions, exterior noise and fuel efficiency.

 However – beginning in 2021, these labels will undergo a change to make them more accurate, future-proof and visible.
 In this article, we’ll examine the current system of EU tyre labelling and what’s likely to change in 2021.

 The European Tyre Label is a good indicator of basic tyre performance, and helps motorists easily compare the performance features of tyres.

 When you first purchase a new tyre, the labelling should be affixed to the tyre itself in plain view.
 If it’s not, you will need to speak to the dealer about where you can locate this information.

 - Fuel efficiency rating: Tyres have a big impact on fuel consumption, and therefore influence how environmentally-friendly they are.
 Each tyre is given a fuel efficiency rating which is ranked by a letter and associated colour; the lower the letter (e.g. A or B) the better the fuel efficiency, while letters in the red, such as F and G, mean poor fuel efficiency.
 By choosing a tyre with good fuel efficiency, your fuel will go further, saving you money on fuel bills, and reducing your carbon footprint.